 Maurizio Balbi, Gianluca Milanese, Mario Silva, Division of Radiology, University of Parma, Parma 43126, Italy

-Veronica Alfieri, Department of Medicine and Surgery, Respiratory disease and Lung Function Unit, University of Parma, Parma 43126, Italy
+Veronica Alfieri, Department of Medicine and Surgery, Respiratory Disease and Lung Function Unit, University of Parma, Parma 43126, Italy

 Nicola Sverzellati, Division of Radiology, University Hospital of Parma, Parma 43126, Italy

-Author contributions: Bersanelli M, Perrone F and Casartelli C designed the work, planned the literature review according to PRISMA methods, and identified the areas of interests to discuss; Perrone F and Casartelli C collected the data; Casartelli C, Balbi M and Alfieri V wrote the first draft of the manuscript; Bersanelli M revised the manuscript for relevant scientific content and copyediting; Buti S, Milanese G, Silva M and Sverzellati N revised the manuscript for relevant scientific content; all authors have read and approved the final version of the manuscript.
+Author contributions: Bersanelli M, Perrone F and Casartelli C designed the work, planned the literature review according to PRISMA methods and identified the areas of interests to discuss; Perrone F and Casartelli C collected the data; Casartelli C, Balbi M and Alfieri V wrote the first draft of the manuscript; Bersanelli M revised the manuscript for relevant scientific content and copyediting; Buti S, Milanese G, Silva M and Sverzellati N revised the manuscript for relevant scientific content; All authors have read and approved the final version of the manuscript.

-Corresponding author: Fabiana Perrone, MD, Doctor, Medical Oncology Unit, University Hospital of Parma, Via A. Gramsci, 14, Parma 43126, Italy. fabiana.perrone89@libero.it
+Correspondence to: Fabiana Perrone, MD, Doctor, Medical Oncology Unit, University Hospital of Parma, Via A. Gramsci, 14, Parma 43126, Italy. fabiana.perrone89@libero.it

 Received: February 26, 2021